Please read the following important and supportive information we have put together for Host Families.

 There are two parts to a Demi-Pair placement:

 A host family can ask their Demi-Pair to babysit outside the normal working hours by mutual agreement.
-A host family can ‘swap’ hours around or pay the Demi-Pair a suggested $10 for every hour worked in addition to the agreed 15 hours.
+A host family can ‘swap’ hours around or pay the Demi-Pair the national minimum wage for every hour worked in addition to the agreed 15 hours.

 A Demi-Pair is also expected to show commendable behaviour in front of the children.